andrewchart/wedding-photo-app/README.md

 ### Use Case Details

-_This section describes the use cases I envisaged and the reason to build this app as opposed to_ _using another solution like a public social media platform._
+_This section describes the use cases I envisaged and the reason to build this app as opposed to_ _using another solution like a public social media platform_

 #### Uploading Photos and Videos for an event